rhertogh/yii2-oauth2-server/docs/guide/start-redirect-uris.md

 To allow dynamic redirect URIs (e.g. [between environments](https://12factor.net/config)) the Oauth2 server can be configured to substitute environment variables in `redirect_uris`.
-This can be done by configuring the `clientRedirectUriEnvVarConfig` for the Oauth2 module.
+This can be done by configuring the `clientRedirectUrisEnvVarConfig` for the Oauth2 module.

 > Note: For security all variables in a redirect URL must be allowed match at least 1 pattern the `$allowList`
 > (and don't match any in the `$denyList`).